SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Joining-Forming-Network/Module4.md

 The exercise in this documentation is the first exercise in the "Zigbee Boot Camp" series.
 - The 1st phase, forming a basic network (Light), and a joining process (Switch) will be done using install code.
 - The 2nd phase, will prepare the devices to transmit, receive, and process the On-Off commands using APIs.
-- The 3rd phase, the Switch will have a periodic event to execute custom code, in this cased a blinking LED.
+- The 3rd phase, the Switch will have a periodic event to execute custom code, in this case a blinking LED.
 - The 4th phase, the Switch will be able to store any custom data in its flash using Non-volatile memory.

 ## 1.2.
 Purpose

 This tutorial will give an overall knowledge about how to build a Light and Switch device from scratch.
 By the end of this Lab, the user will be familiar with Simplicity Studio and  Zigbee fundamentals.
-The network will consist of two devices using board of BRD4162A (EFR32MG12).
+The network will consist of two devices using the EFR32MG12 SoCs (BRD4162A).
-- One of them is the Light.
+- One of the devices is the Light.
 Since the created network is centralized, the Light will work as the Coordinator and Trust Center of the network.
 This device forms and opens the network, permits other devices to join, and manages security keys.
 - The other device is the Switch.
-It joins the opened network and sends On-Off commands to the Light.
+It joins the network opened by the Light and sends On-Off commands to the Light.
 The figure below illustrates the workflow of this hands-on.

 <div align="center">